shorwood/get-next-line/README.md

 #define BUFF_SIZE 32
 ```

-- We consider that get_next_line has an undefined behavior if, between two calls,
+- We consider that get_next_line has an undefined behaviour if, between two calls,
 the same file descriptor designs two distinct files although the reading from the first
 file was not completed.

 - We consider also that a call to lseek(2) will never take place between two calls of
 the function get_next_line on the same file descriptor.

-- Finally we consider that get_next_line has an undefined behavior when reading
+- Finally we consider that get_next_line has an undefined behaviour when reading
 from a binary file.
-However, if you wish, you can make this behavior coherent.
+However, if you wish, you can make this behaviour coherent.

 - Global variables are forbidden.